sokinpui/website/wikis/how-to-setup-obsidian-livesync.md

 createdAt: "2025-12-23T11:34:21Z"
 ---

+The plugin we use for self-hosted sync for obsidian: [https://github.com/vrtmrz/obsidian-livesync](https://github.com/vrtmrz/obsidian-livesync)

 Here is a summary guide to setting up the **Obsidian Self-hosted LiveSync** plugin on a Synology NAS.

 ---